uwe-app/website/site/docs/profiles.md

 ## Profile Settings

-Profiles are useful for combining options into groups; sometimes we want to zip up this website and send if for review so we create a `dist` profile so we add a profile to the [site settings]({{ link "/docs/settings/" }}):
+Profiles are useful for combining options into groups; sometimes we want to zip up this website and send if for review so we create a `dist` profile so we add a profile to the [[docs/reference/settings]]:

 ```toml
 [profile.dist]